Pahudo/Pahudo/README.md

 # 👋 Hi, I’m Pedro Sousa

 🎓 I hold a degree in **Systems Analysis and Development** and a technical degree in **Information Technology**.
-💻 Passionate about **Back-end Development** and **Data Analysis**, with experience in **Java, Python, and PHP**.
+💻 Passionate about **Back-end Development** and **Data Analysis**, knowledgeable in **Java, Python, and PHP**.
 🚀 Always learning, building, and exploring new technologies to deliver efficient solutions.
+🌱 I seek opportunities and challenges to grow as a developer, contributing with efficient and innovative solutions.

 ---